websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-an-example-ccr-installation-replicating-between-data-centers.md

       TLS/SSL must be enabled for the HTTP and Transport layers on the follower Elasticsearch cluster nodes.
 Liferay DXP connects to the follower cluster over HTTP to re-follow the company indexes after a full reindex is performed.
    ```

 1. Configure the DXP nodes.

-Configure the production mode settings for Elasticsearch in the `ElasticsearchConfiguration.config` file, then configure the connections separately in `ElasticsearchConnectionConfiguration-[ccr/remote].config` files.
+   For Liferay DXP 7.3, configure the production mode settings for Elasticsearch in the `ElasticsearchConfiguration.config` file, then configure the connections separately in `ElasticsearchConnectionConfiguration-[ccr/remote].config` files.

+   For Liferay DXP 7.2, configure the remote connection in `ElasticsearchConfiguration.config` and the read-only connection in the `ElasticsearchConnectionConfiguration-ccr.config` file.

    Include the security settings on each connection.
 See [Securing Elasticsearch](../../installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md) for details.
 [Configuring CCR in a Local Follower Data Center](./configuring-ccr-in-a-local-follower-data-center.md) covers configuring security for the read-only CCR connection from the local DXP nodes.

 The example configurations are provided in full [here](./ccr-basic-use-case-config-reference.md).